January 17, 2012

 Celotex wanted to use the campaign to convey its long-implemented, and therefore marketing-leading, adherence to these new standards.
 The objective was to achieve first mover status, inject value, create brand equity and bring product innovation and differentiation into the category through a new campaign.

-The nomination recognised a creative and integrated campaign (read all about it in our case study here) which realised all its financial measures including achieving a two percent market share gain and first mover status, as well as positioning Celotex as brand-leading provider, thought-leaders and category champions (results measured by an independent research company).
+The nomination recognised a creative and integrated campaign which realised all its financial measures including achieving a two percent market share gain and first mover status, as well as positioning Celotex as brand-leading provider, thought-leaders and category champions (results measured by an independent research company).

 While we didn’t win (this time!) we had a great night and were delighted to be pitched against the likes of Rolls Royce, BAM Nutall and Marshalls plc.